Is Suicide a Sin?

 know ye not that your body is the

-Listen, self-murder is not the answer to our problems.
-Troubled and burdened by overwork, drugs or alcohol, debt, pain, disease, or the pressure of worldly anxieties cause many to be tempted to commit suicide.
+Trials and tribulations should cause us to cry out to God our Deliverer.
+Self-murder is not the answer to our problems.
+Troubled and burdened by overwork, unemployment, pain, disease, or the pressure of worldly anxieties cause many to be tempted to commit suicide.
 We may be troubled, but we must never fall into the dark pit of despair and self-destruction.
 We must have courage and patience.
 And we must have faith in God.
 Paul writes:

 are troubled on every side,